-- 3. Generally, only NRC personnel may attend enforcement caucus meetings following the conference. - a.
+- 2. Generally, only NRC personnel may attend enforcement caucus meetings that occur during or following the conference. - a.
 The Director, OE, may give prior approval for someone other than NRC personnel to be present at an enforcement caucus meeting. - b.
 When the Director, OE, allows a person to attend a caucus, this person should sign a non-disclosure agreement prior to attending the caucus.